 I think that more is likely to be required to address an issue that is clearly of substantial concern to regulators.
 For example, an ABA advertising campaign may be necessary.
 To the extent that individual action by signatory banks may be appropriate, an Industry Guideline may be required.
-I recommend that the ABA and signatory banks should develop and implement a plan of response to address those aspects of the findings within their purview.
+I recommend that, once the National Credit Card Chargeback Project findings are available in full, the ABA and signatory banks should develop and implement a plan of response to address those aspects of the findings within their purview.
 The CCMC should be kept informed about progress and publicly report about this work.

 - a) Clause 22.1 of the Code should be amended to prevent signatory banks from imposing a shorter timeframe for making a chargeback claim than that available under the credit card scheme rules. - b) Clause 22.2 of the Code should be amended to require signatory banks to provide clear and prominent information to card holders about what they should do about unauthorised card transactions.
-This information should be provided both at the time of issue of a card and at regular intervals thereafter. - c) The ABA and signatory banks should develop and implement a plan of action to make Code customers more aware of their chargeback rights and to better help them to access those rights.
+This information should be provided both at the time of issue of a card and at regular intervals thereafter. - c) Once the National Credit Card Chargeback Project findings are available in full, the ABA and signatory banks should develop and implement a plan of action to make Code customers more aware of their chargeback rights and to better help them to access those rights.
 The CCMC should be kept informed about progress and publicly report about this work.